Aché: Contact

 In 1959, after decades of persecution, the Ypety Aché were contacted in modern-day Caazapa and pacified by Manuel de Jesus Pereira.
 Pereira then used Ypety Aché guides to track down, contact and pacify the Yvytyruzu Aché in the Guairá Department in 1963.
 Both groups together numbered only about 100 individuals when contacted.
 Between 1963 and 1968 more than half of the Aché that had been recently pacified perished from disease while under Pereira's supervision.
 During this time, the Ypety and Yvytyruzu Aché were studied and described by anthropologists Branislava Sušnik, Leon Cadogan, and Pierre Clastres.
 Prior to the 1960s, most ethnographic studies of the Aché were based primarily on captured Aché children.

 By the 1960s the Northern Aché were the last large uncontacted ethnic group in Paraguay, but they were constantly persecuted by colonists, loggers, and ranchers.
 Paraguay, like other Latin American countries, had a long colonial history of Indian enslavement that continued well after the official prohibition of slavery in 1869.
 Aché bands were systematically raided with the intention of killing the men, and capturing the women and children.
-Aché children were sold openly in the region as late as the 1970s.
+A slave trade developed in Paraguay where Aché children were sold openly in the region as late as the 1970s.
+Chilean entomologist, Luis Pena, reported in 1971 on the slave trade at San Juan Nepomuceno (near the Paraguayan capital), writing that a child could be bought for between $18-$72.
 The "pacification" of the Northern Aché has been labeled as genocide by some writers (e.g., Munzel 1973, 1974, 1976).
 On 8 April 2014, the Aché presented a complaint of genocide against their people during the military government of Alfredo Stroessner in an Argentinian court.